Hu-Jason/Bitcoin-Exchange-Rate-Nerversitup/README.md

 This is an application for Neversitup Co., Ltd's Mobile Developer Testing with the following features:
-(There is an folder named "Additional Algorithm Tests" in this repository.
+(There is a folder named "Additional Algorithm Tests" in this repository.
 Please find solutions for additional tests in a swift file in this folder.
 I did not put it in the app project folder for fear that it will cause my demo app looks cumbersome.)

 1. Displaying of BTC’s currency as this 3 rate (USD, GBP and EUR) from API
 2. Currency rate must have to auto update every 1 minute